USGS-R/sedReview/inst/shiny/SedReviewGUI/www/sedReview_manual.md

     -   Two-letter state code (e.g., CO, ID, etc)
     -   Starting date for the period of review (YYYY/MM/DD)
     -   Ending date for the period of review (YYYY/MM/DD).
 The review period most likely will correspond with one or more water years, but any dates can be selected.
-2. Once these fields are populated, click "Review data!â€.
+2. Once these fields are populated, click "Review data!".
 3. A table that summarizes the number of samples analyzed for SSC, sand/silt break (% smaller than 0.0625 mm), TSS, and bedload for each site in the database will be generated for the review period.
 If multiple water years exist within the review period, the results are organized by water year.

 #### Map of Active Sediment Sites